ricvrdv/Born2beRoot/README.md

 ### [MILESTONE 1]
 ### SUMMARY
-This project was an introduction to the world of visualization.
+This project was an introduction to the world of virtualization.
 The goal was to create a virtual machine (VM) under specific requirements.

 It was only necessary to submit a text file with the SHA-1 checksum to verify the integrity of the VM.